-Karate (空手, empty hand) is a discipline of Budō (武道, The Way to Martial Arts), the complex of the Japanese combat systems.
+Karate (空手, Empty Hand) is a discipline of Budō (武道, The Way to Martial Arts), the complex of the Japanese combat systems.
 Karate originally developed in Okinawa, a small island located between Japan and southern China, centuries before falling under the rule of the Japanese empire.
 Thanks to the constant trade relations and cultural exchanges with China, the warriors from Okinawa learned Kung Fu (功夫, personal ability), in particular the Hequan style (鹤拳, crane boxing), and merged it with the ancient Okinawan traditional combat styles (Kobudo), thus giving birth to Karate, which – like Kung Fu – was practiced by different schools with a different style.
 Wado (和道, Way to Peace/Harmony) is one of the most recent styles and is the natural evolution of karate, after being introduced in Japan at the beginning of last century.
 The founder of the style, Hironori Otsuka, already Grand Master of Shindo Yoshin-ryu, an ancient Jujutsu style (the Japanese martial art Judo and Aikido originate from), was impressed by Okinawa’s karate.
 Otsuka observed that karate used techniques that Jujutsu did not, and viceversa.
 So, in 1922, he started studying it with the idea to merge both technical methods and to apply the principles of Jujutsu to Karate.
 Wado-ryu is the result of that merging.

 You can start practicing at any age, even without previous experience.
-Wado-ryu is a soft, fluid and progressive style that favors the body’s natural positions and movements.
+Wado-ryu is a soft, fluid and progressive style that favors the body’s natural stances and movements.
 Therefore it is highly recommended in all seasons of life and for people with the most disparate conditions.

 Yes, and not only for the benefit of those who are the victims.
 Traditional karate strengthens children in body and spirit, infusing them with greater awareness and self-confidence and thanks to the adoption of the Budō traditions – steeped in Zen spirit and discipline – it is particularly effective in harmonizing relationships.